kswoo97/pcl/README.md

 ### Hyperparameters

-We provide hyperparameter combination for reproducibility of experimental results.
+We provide a hyperparameter combination for the reproducibility of experimental results.
-Refer to best_hyperparameter directory, where we saved each dataset-model combination's best hyperparameter as .json files.
+Refer to the best_hyperparameter directory, where we saved each dataset-model combination's best hyperparameter as .json files.

 ### How to implement codes